 You can find this certificate by navigating to the Keyfactor Command Management Portal in a secure browser session and viewing the server certificate chain.
-Verify Keyfactor Command connectivity? (default: Yes): Verifying connection...
-Please specify the installation format.
+Verify Keyfactor Command connectivity? (default: Yes): Please specify the installation format.
 Enter "local" or "rpm". (default: "local"): Path to the desired directory for installation.
-Directory must not already exist. (default: /opt/keyfactor-java-agent ): Local user account the agent should run as: kvfuser Hostname the agent will connect to Keyfactor as: nostname the agent will comment to keylactor as: juagntl62.keyexample.com Directory where the agent logs should be placed (default: /opt/keyfactor-java-agent/logs/): NOTE: Logging configuration, including additional options, can be adjusted through the "log4j2.xml" file within the agent "config" directory.
+Directory must not already exist. (default: /opt/keyfactor-java-agent ): Local user account the agent should run as: Hostname the agent will connect to Keyfactor as: jvagntl62.keyexample.com Directory where the agent logs should be placed (default: /opt/keyfactor-java-agent/logs/): NOTE: Logging configuration, including additional options, can be adjusted through the "log4j2.xml" file within the agent "config" directory.
 Number of log files that should be kept (default: 7): Maximum size of each log file (default: "3 MB"): Register AnyAgent components with the Keyfactor Java Agent?
-(Default: No): Encrypting credentials Generating config files Copying files Creating SSL certificate trust store Unstall completed [You can use the scripts included in the installation to set up the Java agent as a service on your platform.
-Additional configuration may be necessary for the se '''
+(Default: No): Encrypting credentials Generating config files Copying files Creating SSL certificate trust store Install completed You can use the scripts included in the installation to set up the Java agent as a service on your platform.
+Additional configuration may be necessary for the se rvice to run automatically on machine startup. '''